 Sound curiosity

 The sounds that the MRI scanner produces are very varied, being combinations of buzzing, knocking, silent periods etc. You may find that actively listening to these sounds and appreciating their variety will keep your mind occupied.
-Perhaps you can try, as a game, to give names to such sound patterns.
+Perhaps you can try, as a game, to give names to the different sound patterns.

 “I trust you”